 It’s the day before the summer solstice, when triumphant rays of orange and red should streak the northern Minnesota sky until well past 10 p.m.
-But not today.
-Clouds thicken over little Lost Lake like cotton batting from an old quilting basket, turning lily pad-flecked water into an inky pool.
+But today, clouds thicken over little Lost Lake like cotton batting from an old quilting basket, turning lily pad-flecked water into an inky pool.
 A loon paddles past, mindless of the whir of fishing reels along the docks at Lost Lake Lodge.
 The kids holding the fishing rods peer eagerly into the water, waiting.
 A few minutes slip past.
 The lines tug, and kids shriek.
 Their parents look on with smiles of nostalgia, remembering their own catches on docks that looked remarkably like this one.

-For generations, dozens of resorts in the Brainerd Lakes region have sold moments like those, and families have been eager buyers, joining the Friday afternoon cabin traffic as it snakes the 130 miles northwest from the Twin Cities.
-Some land at resorts like Lost Lake Lodge, a TV-free zone with a fantastic dining room and simple lakeside cabins decorated with fish-pattern carpet, duck-print wallpaper and linoleum bathroom floors.
+For generations, dozens of resorts in the Brainerd Lakes region have sold moments like these, and families have been eager buyers, joining the Friday afternoon cabin traffic as it snakes the 130 miles northwest from the Twin Cities.
+Some land at resorts like Lost Lake Lodge, a quiet escape with a fantastic dining room and simple lakeside cabins decorated with fish-pattern carpet and other Up North decor.
 Others choose places like golf-friendly Madden’s on Gull Lake or stately Grand View Lodge.

 For more information: Brainerd Lakes Chamber (800) 450-2838; explorebrainerdlakes.com